Alfa Romeo Stelvio Review 2023 | Top Gear

 Fortunately, the Giulia platform with its double wishbone front, multi-link rear aluminium suspension is a good place to start.
 Here, the springs are longer than in the Giulia, but stiffer to counteract the extra height.
 There’s lightness, too, thanks to a carbon-fibre prop shaft as standard, engines with aluminium blocks, and aluminium skin for the bonnet, tailgate, doors and front wings.

-All-in the Stelvio weighs around 1.6 tons, around ten per cent less than an equivalent BMW X3 or Porsche Macan, against which the Stelvio competes.
-You can add the Audi Q5, Jaguar F-Pace and Mercedes GLC to that list too.
+All-in the Stelvio weighs around 1.6 tonnes, around ten per cent less than an equivalent BMW X3 or Porsche Macan, against which the Stelvio competes.
+You can add the Audi Q5, Jaguar F-Pace and Mercedes GLC to that list of rivals, too.

 What's the verdict?